Piraeus: the Athens gateway to the Aegean islands

 The overnight ferries to Heraklion and Chania usually depart at 21:00 and arrive at their destinations at 06:00 or 06:30.
 All ferries that serve the Crete routes have cabins, which can be booked through our ferry booking engine.

-Ferries from Piraeus to the Cyclades
+Ferry from Piraeus to the Cyclades

 Piraeus is connected to all the islands of the Cyclades islands complex.
 There are several daily routes that connect Piraeus to the main islands of the Cyclades as Syros, Naxos, Mykonos, and Santorini.
 These are the most popular islands and they act as hubs for finding corresponding ferries island hopping.
 Of course, there are several other ferries that connect Piraeus with all the other islands of the Cyclades.
 Even if they are not daily, there will be at least 2-3 schedules per week to move all around the Aegean.
 The ferries that go to the Cyclades depart from several gates in the port of Piraeus i.e. from gates E6, E7, E9, and E10.

-Ferries from Piraeus to the Dodecanese
+Ferry from Piraeus to the Dodecanese

 The ferries that connect Piraeus to the Dodecanese depart from gate E1.

-Ferries from Piraeus to Lesvos, Chios, Samos, Ikaria and other Northern Aegean Islands
+Ferry from Piraeus to Lesvos, Chios, Samos, Ikaria and other Northern Aegean Islands

 The ferries that connect Piraeus to the islands of Chios and Lesvos depart from gate E2, while the ones to Samos and Ikaria depart from gates E2, E9, and E10.

-Ferries from Piraeus to Aegina, Hydra, Poros, Spetses, and Agistri
+Ferry from Piraeus to Aegina, Hydra, Poros, Spetses, and Agistri

 The ferries that connect Piraeus to the islands of the Saronic Gulf depart from gate E8.

-Getting to Piraeus
+Getting to Piraeus Port

-Athens city center to Piraeus
+From Athens city center to Piraeus Port

 Metro: Piraeus can be reached by metro line #1 (the green line).
 This line runs from Kifissia to Piraeus, passing through Athens city center and especially from the central stations of Omonoia, Monastiraki and Thisio.
 The green line is interconnected with the metro line #2 in the stations Attiki and Omonoia and metro line #3 in Monastiraki, facilitating the transport to the port of Piraeus from all over Athens.
 A normal metro ride from Omonoia to Piraeus takes about 25 min, and trains leave at maximum every 10 minutes.
 You can purchase your tickets at the metro stations and the ticket price for a 90 minutes ride is 1.40€.